bendr/bender/misc/data-model.md

   * the `event` attribute is the name of the event to send (default is to use the `type` property of the output value.)

+The `$root` meta-value can be used to refer to the root of the rendered view of the component.